EUROPEAN RABBIT (Oryctolagus cuniculus)

 Urban and Peri-urban landholders very often do not have the knowledge, capacity or will to control wild rabbits themselves on their properties.
 However, their ongoing harbour of uncontrolled rabbits undermines control efforts elsewhere in the wider landscape.

-Blackwood Biosecurity’s Draft Operational Plan for the 2018-19 year Plan is structured to assist and support the community with strategic co-ordinated whole of community landscape scale control of feral rabbits with widespread Calicivirus release, the provision of equipment, operational costs, on-ground baiting, 1080 Bait training, provision of bait stations and subsidised Contractor use of “Rodenator” for warren destruction on properties where ripping is not an option.
+Blackwood Biosecurity’s Draft Operational Plan for the 2020 year is structured to assist and support the community with strategic co-ordinated whole of community landscape scale control of feral rabbits with widespread Calicivirus release, the provision of equipment, operational costs, on-ground baiting, 1080 bait training, provision of bait stations and subsidised Contractor use of “Rodenator” for warren destruction on properties where ripping is not an option.